 While you may have heard about jade rollers, a similar tool is finding its way into the welcoming hands of the beauty industry.
 Gua sha, an ancient Chinese practice first documented during the Ming dynasty, is just one of the traditional Chinese medicine techniques America is happily embracing.
 (Interested in more on traditional Chinese medicine?
 Click here.)

+Gua Sha is the ancient Chinese medicine practice that involves scraping and massaging your skin with a smooth tool to stimulate blood circulation.
 The practice can be applied to both body and face.
 Gua sha, pronounced gwa-sha, comes from two different Chinese words.
 Gua means to rub or scrape, and sha refers to a type of stagnant energy that is believed to cause excess heat buildup within the body.
 Sha also refers to the redness that results from the scraping motion.

 “The purpose of gua sha is to stimulate blood flow and oxygen to the area being treated,” says Nadia Musavvir, a naturopathic doctor who provides facial gua sha services to her clients.
 “The [claimed] aesthetic effect of gua sha is from the increase in circulation, which leads to increased collagen formation and decreased congestion [in both your face and your body].”